 For a long time, PMI has treated Agile and traditional plan-driven project management as separate and independent domains of knowledge with little or no integration between the two.
-A major goal of these two new documents is to start to develop a more integrated view of these two areas and I think this is a major step forward to begin to close this gap.
+A major goal of this guide s is to start to develop a more integrated view of these two areas.
+I think this is a major step forward to begin to close this gap.

-A lot of people may have thought that integrating these two areas might be as simple as adding more content about Agile to PMBOK version 6 and that PMBOK version 6 would become a universal guide to both of these areas.
-I don’t believe that to be a realistic way to accomplish that goal at all (See my article on Does PMBOK Version 6 Go Far Enough to Integrate Agile? ) As I mentioned in that article, that would be like trying to get Christians and Muslims to develop a unified view of religion by adding more words about Christianity to the Koran or more words about the Muslim religion to the Bible.
-That approach just wouldn’t work.
+A lot of people may have thought that integrating these two areas might be as simple as adding more content about Agile to PMBOK version 6.
+They might think that PMBOK version 6 would become a universal guide to both of these areas.
+I don’t believe that to be a realistic way to accomplish that goal at all.
+See my article on Does PMBOK Version 6 Go Far Enough to Integrate Agile?

 What is the Purpose of the New PMI Agile Practice Guide?

 Agile and traditional plan-driven project management are two radically different approaches to project management that each require significant individual focus; however, at the same time, we need to build a much more unified view of these two areas.
 I think that is exactly the role that the Agile Practice Guide attempts to fill.
 Here’s how I see these various documents fitting together:

 Here’s how I see this all fitting together: